-Moving “cold” data off clouds and network storage can slash costs
+Moving seldom-used “cold” data off networks and clouds can slash enterprise costs.

 Storing all of your data on flash storage is like buying a race car to drive 25 miles per hour through your neighborhood – it’s too fast for all your needs, and you probably don’t have the budget for it.